S k i l l

 x² + 2x − 8 = 0.

-−4 and 2 are the solutions to the quadratic equation.
-They are the roots of that quadratic.
+−4, 2 are the roots of that quadratic.

-Conversely, if the roots are a and b say, then the quadratic can be factored as
+Conversely, if the roots are a or b, then the quadratic can be factored as

 (x − a)(x − b).